TheLazyEngineer-net/Main-Site-Hugo/content/docs/linux/nixos/_index.md

 ### Introduction

-NixOS is simply a Linux distribution based around the Nix package manager.
-It is a configuration file based OS.
-Users, system services, application...everything is configured in these files.
-This means that NixOS is an OS with a reproducible initial state.
-With these configuration files, the same operating system can be replicated on any number of other machines.
+NixOS is a Linux distribution based around the Nix package manager.
+The majority of the operating system is configured through files.
+Users, system services, application...nearly everything is configured in these files.
+The packages downloaded because of this configurationa are versioned each time the system is rebuilt, so you can rollback to any previous version of the system.
+These configuration files and packages make for extermely quick and predictable system setups.

 System updates occur by fetching the newest versions the packages, creating a new snapshot of all system binaries using symbolic links, and then linking the running system to these new binaries.
 This means that if there is a problem with an update, it is trivial to revert to an older, working version, even while the system is running.
 It also means that every aspect of the system binaries is configurable.
+If a different version of a binary is needed, there are multiple ways to handle using this version instead.

 The configurability of all system binaries allows for many amazing things.
 Need to download a bespoke version of Java to run your Minecraft server?
-NixOS has you covered.
-You can configure which versions Java are available to each application independently.
+NixOS can do this trivially.
+You can configure which version(s) of Java are available to each application independently.
 Do you constantly set up basically the same machine, say the webserver stack-de-jour?
-NixOS has you covered.
-Once one machine has been configured to your satisfaction, you can just copy that configuration file, adjust a few host settings, and within minutes you will have an identical machine running somewhere else.
+NixOS configuration files make this simple.
+Once one machine has been configured to your satisfaction, you can just copy that configuration file, adjust a few host settings, and within minutes you will have a nearly identical machine running somewhere else.

 ### NixOS Complications